-Author has written 4 stories for Naruto.
+Author has written 9 stories for Naruto, and Jurassic Park.

 Before we start off, I'd just like to say that everything on this profile is basically my personal opinion on things that I have seen in the fandom.
 These include less than savory behavior patterns, cliché story archetypes, and just plain rambling at times with recommendations of the better stories I've come across interspaced here and there.
-It is also completely original.
-However, I don't mind if any of you feel like pilfering the parts that you find entertaining.

 Date of Birth: Late January, 1996